-2016 PROSE AWARD WINNER: Best eProduct/Best in Humanities

-LGBTQ History and Culture Since 1940, Part I This archive brings together approximately 1.5 million pages of primary source content on social, political, health, and legal issues impacting LGBTQ communities around the world.
+2016 PROSE AWARD WINNER: Best eProduct/Best in Humanities LGBTQ History and Culture since 1940, Part I This archive brings together approximately 1.5 million pages of primary source content on social, political, health, and legal issues impacting LGBTQ communities around the world.
 This includes the gay rights movement, activism, the HIV/AIDS crisis, and more.
-Documents are sourced from libraries and archives, such as the Canadian Lesbian and Gay Archives, GLBT Historical Society, New York Public Library, Lesbian Herstory Educational Foundation, Inc., and others.

-LGBTQ History and Culture Since 1940, Part II The second instalment of the groundbreaking Archives of Sexuality & Gender series, Part II, adds greater depth and context to the series, shedding light on the hidden histories of groups underrepresented even within the LGBTQ community, such as Jewish and Christian LGBTQ communities, transvestites, bisexuals, transgender communities, lesbian and gay youth groups, Two-Spirit people and Native American gay communities.
-Collections such as ONE National Gay and Lesbian Archives, and the Canadian Lesbian and Gay Archives, provide a unique and very international selection of periodicals, organisational papers, manuscripts, posters, correspondence, pamphlets, and more.
+Documents are sourced from libraries and archives such as the Canadian Lesbian and Gay Archives, GLBT Historical Society, New York Public Library, Lesbian Herstory Educational Foundation, Inc., and others.
+LGBTQ History and Culture since 1940, Part II Expand your researchers' access to primary sources focused on gender and LGBTQ studies, women's studies, human rights, journalism, social movement history, twentieth-century history, and more-all digitised for the first time.
+The second installment of the groundbreaking Archives of Sexuality and Gender series, Part II, adds greater depth and context to the series, shedding light on the hidden histories of underrepresented groupseven within the LGBTQ community.
+Content sources such as the ONE National Gay and Lesbian Archives and the Canadian Lesbian and Gay Archives provide a unique and international selection of periodicals, organisational papers, manuscripts, posters, correspondence, pamphlets, and more.